jackrugile/start-making-games/README.md

 - pythagoreans theorem? totally useful!
 - I don't learn all the math because of pythagoreasons
 - show "where" we are when zoomed in on code

+---

+# Alt Idea - All Game Concepts With The DOM